jeremyf/take-on-development/chapters/git.md

 2.0.0-p353
 ```

-Display the current Ruby version. *This was particularly helpful a few years ago when I had a mix of 1.8.x projects and 1.9.x projects.*
+Display the current Ruby version. *This was more helpful a few years ago when I had a mix of 1.8.x projects and 1.9.x projects.*

 \begin{aside}
 \label{aside:custom_ps_with_git}